Licensing for Radon Mitigation Professionals

 Who needs a license?

-Anyone who designs or installs a radon mitigation system in an existing building that they do not own or lease.
+Anyone who designs or installs a radon mitigation system in an existing non-residential building that they do not own or lease.
 The license allows mitigation professionals to provide on-site supervision of unlicensed radon mitigation technicians.
 The mitigation license allows individuals to do measurement activities.

-All mitigation professionals that are employed or contracted by a business must work under a licensed mitigation company.
+All non-residential mitigation professionals that are employed or contracted by a business must work under a licensed mitigation company.
 A sole proprietor radon mitigation professional, who does not employ or contract with a licensed radon mitigation professional, is not required to obtain a mitigation company license.

 A radon mitigation professional license is a dual measurement and mitigation license and allows professionals to do radon measurement as well.
 No additional license is needed.